vinayhegde1990/devops-notes/docs/source/CPU.rst

 CPU
 ************

-*Some useful links to cover the basics of CPU processing*
+*Some useful links to explain the concepts of CPU processing*

 ########
 Concepts